Hawaii

 Victims of illegal phone call interception can pursue civil damages under HRS 803-48:

-- Actual damages suffered as a result of the violation
+- Actual damages and any profits from the violation

 - Attorney fees and litigation costs